bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework/homework-readme.txt

 To view your HTML file, in your web browser select File-Open File- then select the homework.html file in this folder.

 I. Create a basic HTML page.
-  A. Create the basic layout for an HTML page using html, head, and body.
+  /A. Create the basic layout for an HTML page using html, head, and body.
-  B. Add a title element and give your page the title of "[Your name]'s HTML homework".
+  /B. Add a title element and give your page the title of "[Your name]'s HTML homework".
-  C. In the body, create three divs.
+  /C. In the body, create three divs.
-    1. In the first div create:
+    /1.
+In the first div create:
       * an h1 element containing [Your name].
       * an h3 element containing "Lambda School".
       * an h4 element containing "HTML/CSS homework".
-    2. In the second div create:.
+    /2.
+In the second div create:.
       * a span element containing text describing your favorite food.
       * an 'a' element linking to your favorite restaurant.
-    3. In the third div create:
+    /3.
+In the third div create:
       * an an unordered list with two list items
       * an img tag in each list item linking to your favorite food.
 (Use google image search to find a photo, if you can't use this address: "http://http://lorempixel.com/400/200/food/").